 Bonding.
 Growing.
 Exploring.

-I have not been physically back to the university yet but I often find myself reminiscing the times I spent there.
+I have not been physically back to the University yet but I often find myself reminiscing the times I spent there.
 You see, one might take the student out of Kingston, but it is impossible to take Kingston out of the student.

 I expected to stay back and work in London after my graduation.
 However, life had some better plans for me than I had for myself.
-I am back to my home country, serving the position of Managing Director to one of the topmost International Schools in the region, of which I am extremely proud.
+I am back to my home country, serving as Managing Director to one of the topmost International Schools in the region, of which I am extremely proud.
 I have a better purpose and a better sense of living than I have ever had.

 Dream and dream big.
 Keep moving and work hard.
 More than anything, find joy in whatever you do.
 You can take on the world if you are at peace with yourself.

 Just this morning whilst starting for work, my little niece stopped me and asked me to play with her.
 Amidst the rush and hurry, I dropped everything aside and had the best 20 minutes I could with her.
 She is the one who makes me laugh the most.

 An ideal weekend would be spending some quality time with my little niece and nephew, take them out to the park, play with them, talk to them and connect them more to nature.
 When they are not around, I spend time reconnecting with old friends, cooking and meditating.

 I am a simple and an extremely spiritual person with few expectations out of life, believe in sacrifices and would rather spend my life making people who love me, happy.